hongyusu/hongyusu.github.io/_posts/2015-10-18-spark-classification-models.md

   |Test|2243|
   |Feature|123|

+- The following Spark Python code can also be deployed on Spark with other machine learning problems/datasets given the data file in `libsvm` format.
+Otherwise, a loading function should be implemented.

-# Summary of experimental results
+# Summary of results

 - Here I briefly present the experimental results from different classification model provided by Spark.
 - The training and test split are same for different learning models.